Script Health Checks

 function - its only job is to assert at the type level that you

-return a valid HealthCheckScriptResult, so Monaco catches
+return a valid HealthCheckScriptResult, so the editor catches

 mistakes like { success: "yes" } before the script ever runs.